great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    Expectations are a fundamental component of GX.
 They allow you to explicitly define the state to which your data should conform.
 Expectation Suites are collections of Expectations.

-   Run the following code to define an Expectation containing two Expectations.
+   Run the following code to define an Expectation Suite containing two Expectations.
 The first Expectation expects that the column `passenger_count` consists of values ranging from `1` to `6`, and the second expects that the column `fare_amount` contains non-negative values.

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx_end_to_end.py create expectation suite"
    ```